elegantandrogyne/HeroesTogether/README.md

 #gopro-sync
-Forked from MewPro
-Developped for Lentimax multiple-GoPro array for 3D photography
+Forked from MewPro, developped for Lentimax: multiple-GoPro array for 3D photography

 Arduino BacPac™ for GoPro Hero 3+ Black: GoPro can be controlled by Arduino Pro Mini attached on Herobus.